Blue Whale of Catoosa: Public attraction

 Originally calling it Nature's Acres, Mr. Davis continued to add to the roadside attraction until it eventually included The Fun and Swim Blue Whale and the A.R.K.
 (Animal Reptile Kingdom).
 The attraction also featured Hugh's brother-in-law, Indian Chief Wolf-Robe Hunt, a full blooded Acoma Indian, who was famous in his own right for his Indian paintings and as a highly skilled silversmith.
 Chief Wolf-Robe Hunt once ran the Arrowood Trading post across the highway from the Blue Whale attraction.

 By 1988, the Davises were not able to continue managing the attraction, so they closed it to the public.
 Davis died in January 1990, followed by his wife Zelta in 2001.
 The park soon fell into disrepair, crumbling from neglect and weather.
 However, after a decade the people of Catoosa and employees of the Hampton Inn launched a fund-raising and volunteer effort to restore the Route 66 landmark.
 The Blue Whale was restored in 1997 and repainted to its original brilliant blue.
 The adjacent picnic area has also been restored, but swimming is no longer allowed in the whale's pond.

-In June 2025, ground broke on a new visitor center for the attraction.